burcukolcak/burcukolcak.github.io/_pages/research.md

 Robert  R. Kaufman, R.  Daniel  Kelemen,  and  Burcu  Kolcak.
 “Federalism and Democratic Backsliding in Comparative Perspective”. (draft available upon request)

 Burcu Kolcak.
-“The Dynamics of Support and Opposition to the Black Lives Matter Movement:  A View from Twitter”. (draft available upon request)
+“The Dynamics of Support and Opposition to the Black Lives Matter Movement”. (draft available upon request)

 ### In Progress